Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 Oops!
 Something went wrong while submitting the form.

 Today’s home design places emphasis on versatility and functionality, and a small sectional sofa offers both.
-With today’s variety of options, you can find sectionals to fit in rooms of all sizes, from tiny apartment living rooms to a full-sized den and everything in between.
+With today’s variety of options, you can find sectionals to fit in rooms of all sizes, from tiny apartment living rooms to home offices, guest rooms, full-sized dens, and everything in between.

-A small sectional couch is generally easy to move and reconfigure, making it an ideal option for renters who might move around a lot.
-The reconfiguration options are also great for experimenting with different furniture layouts.
+A small sectional couch is generally easy to move, and reversible chaise sectionals make it easy to reconfigure.
+These modern, modular sofas are an ideal option for renters who might move around a lot.
+The reconfiguration options are also great for experimenting with different furniture layouts throughout the year.

 The trick is finding the best type of sectional for your living room.
 And for renters, you’ll also want to think about the kind of floorplans you usually rent.